 “Invisible” Endnotes

 Publishers also know that the books that sell the best often have no notes at all.
-So for any book that’s likely to attract a lot of readers, the trend is toward “invisible” notes—unmarked in the text but listed at the end of the book, usually by page number and key phrase.
+For books that are likely to attract a lot of readers, the trend has therefore been toward “invisible” notes—unmarked in the text but listed at the end of the book, usually by page number and key phrase.

 But how do authors, editors, and publishers keep track of what the notes are referring to if there aren’t any note numbers in the text?
 To answer that, let’s start with the published version.